Mhjba/Python/0x0C-python-almost_a_circle/README.md

 0x0C.
 Python - Almost a circle

-Python
-OOP
- By: Guillaume
- Weight: 1
- Project will start Jan 11, 2024 4:00 AM, must end by Jan 16, 2024 4:00 AM
- Checker will be released at Jan 15, 2024 4:00 PM Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline Background Context
+Background Context
 The AirBnB project is a big part of the Higher level curriculum.
 This project will help you be ready for it.